Region Leadership

 Chad optimizes for atmosphere.
 He believes the best events don’t announce themselves—they simply feel right: good food, good timing & space for people to connect naturally.

-Socials Co-Chair — Walid Hamid
+Social Co-Chair — Walid Hamid

 ACTIVE SINCE 2024

 His relationship with cars started young—watching races on TV, sitting in the driver’s seat of his dad’s Mercedes just to start the engine, hands on the wheel.
-A black-on-black 964 Turbo was the first Porsche that really imprinted, & years later he closed that loop with his own 911—eventually a 991 Turbo S. He’s drawn to the culture as much as the machine, from track-day fundamentals to bucket-list laps at the Nürburgring, & he brings that same energy to the club: hospitality-first, conversation-forward, & built for real connection.
+A black-on-black 964 Turbo was the first Porsche that really imprinted & years later he closed that loop with his own 911—eventually a 991 Turbo S. He’s drawn to the culture as much as the machine, from track-day fundamentals to bucket-list laps at the Nürburgring, & he brings that same energy to the club: hospitality-first, conversation-forward & built for real connection.

 Webmaster — Lanli Su